 13. Ghost & History tours

 Sign-up for a Breckenridge walking tour to explore the darker side of our wild west past with chilling tales of the ghosts that remain here and other strange events.
 If you are interested in more historic tours, the Breckenridge Heritage Alliance offers a number of walking and hiking tours of historic sites and museums surrounding the area, including saloon, ghost, gold panning and cemetery tours!
-Stop by their desk in the back of the Welcome Center or book online.
+Learn more about historic mine tours, guided hikes and family-friendly museums.

 Take a swing at Breckenridge’s 27-hole golf course, one of the few Jack Nicklaus designed municipal golf courses in the world, complete with a driving range, practice putting green and clubhouse.
 Try to focus on the turf and not the views of the Ten Mile Range and breathtaking, glacier-sculpted Upper Blue River Valley.
 Plus, your golf ball flies farther and straighter at higher elevations than at lower ones… so come give your game a shot at 9,500 feet!